 In the next few months, we’ll settle on the location (right now it's looking like a coastal redwood forest with views of the Pacific ocean...) for our first park and begin the design work required to make visiting a Better Place Forest one of the most moving and emotional experiences you can have.
 We want to reinvent the cemetery to celebrate the lives of our loved ones in a way that anyone visiting a traditional cemetery would not think to be possible.

 Getting Better Place to this point has not been easy, but every time I hear people say, “I was just talking about this with my partner”, “that’s what I would want”, or “I wish you existed 5 years ago”, I grow more and more confident that this idea will take off.

 For people that know that Better Place is what they want, we’re offering the chance to reserve your place in the first Better Place Forest.
 Reserving now will guarantee you first choice of tree in the park and your name will be engraved on our Founders' Wall.
 If this is of interest, either sign up to the newsletter or see our reservation options.

-For everyone else, if you find Better Place interesting, think this concept should exist, and want to help us permanently preserve the most beautiful places in the world by turning them into sustainable cemeteries, any show of support would be much appreciated.
+For everyone else, if you find Better Place interesting, think this concept should exist, and want to help us permanently preserve the most beautiful places in the world by turning them into sustainable alternatives to cemeteries, any show of support would be much appreciated.